HiroyukiTsujino/OMIP1-OMIP2/DRAW_figs/inter_comparison/Performance_1/README.md

      - Figure S59: SSH_interannual_corr_allmodels.py 2
      - Figure S60: SSH_interannual_corr_allmodels.py 3

-  * Figure 29: MLD_moncl_corr_woNAWD.py MMM
+  * Figure E5: MLD_moncl_corr_woNAWD.py MMM
      - Check contents of "csv_mld".
-       If vacant, your should either
+       If vacant, you should either
          - trace the entire analyses at ANALYSYS/MODEL-MLD directory. or
          - copy contents of "csv_mld/samples" directory to simply reproduce Figure 29 of the manuscript.